IPRIT/lehmer-generator/README.md

     basicGenerator.next();
 ```

-#### You can also create random variables using a factory, which divides produced sequence of numbers into several parts.
+#### You can also create random variables using a factory, which divides produced sequence of numbers into several parts and gives a better result.

 ```c#
 int seed = 1234;